BPHarris/.dotfiles/.github/README.md

 sudo ln -s $HOME/.config/bash-completion/completions/* /usr/share/bash-completion/completions/
 ```

-This will allow for tab-completion when using the `config` git alias for managing this repo.
+This allows tab-completion when using the `config` git alias for managing this repo.

 > [!CAUTION] Be sure to use `"$HOME"` in symbolic links!

-## Additional First Time Setup
+## Additional First-Time Setup

 ### Enable user `systemd` units

-Below are some `systemd` units that can't be enabled by merely existing in the repo which must be enabled manually.
+Below are some `systemd` units that can’t be enabled by merely existing in the repo; they must be enabled manually.

 ```bash
 systemctl --user daemon-reload